christian-vorhemus/autcar/docs/4_AutCar_General.md

 It's nice to control the car directly on the car - but sometimes we want to send data from an external computer to the vehicle - that's what the _AutRemoteController_ module is for.
 Let's write two things now: A script that runs on your car listening ffor external commands and a script for your PC sending commands to the car.

 Create a new file `rc_test.py` on your car.
-Copy the following code into the file:
+Copy the following code into it:

   ```python
   from autcar import RemoteController, Car